HomeOnMars/pyCSL2HMapGen/README.md

 **and supply them your name, company, email address** etc. personal information.
 (At least they don't ask for your credit card number, unlike mapbox :-/ ) Make sure to read their *terms of service* too.
-Their data are free-to-use but **you need to acknowledge your use of their data** in the final product by adding a line states that:
+Their data are free-to-use but **you need to acknowledge your use of their data** - see their ToS for the exact wording requirements.
-'The original data used for this product have been supplied by JAXA's ALOS Global Digital Surface Model "ALOS World 3D - 30m" (AW3D30)'

 #### Step 3: Download & set the parameters of the script here.
-Use `git clone` or whatever method to download this (there should also be a green `code` button in the up-right corner- click that and you will see the download options.)
+Use `git clone` or whatever method to download this (See the green `code` button in the up-right corner of this webpage.)
 Make sure python & the dependencies are installed.
 Put the map data into the raw folder inside the script folder.
 Now open the jupyter notebook file (`pyCSL2HMapGen.ipynb`) if you have jupyter notebook,